to more effectively address overall health with integration.

 Ashila Jiwani, MS, MBA

-Ashila has experience in the non-profit space, leading advocacy strategies focused on legislation to advance health care and equity, such as social determinants of health, maternal mortality, and increasing access to health care for immigrant families.
-She previously was the Clinical Director for MobileVAX, consulting Community Organized Relief (CORE) Response on best standards, processes, and practices for the COVID-19 vaccination efforts in the state of Georgia.
+Ashila has experience in the non-profit space, leading advocacy strategies focused on legislation to reduce maternal mortality and increase access to health care for immigrant families.
+She previously was the Clinical Director for MobileVAX, consulting Community Organized Relief (CORE) Response on best standards, processes, and practices for the vaccination efforts in the state of Georgia.
 She also piloted the Georgia mobile vaccination clinics for the South-Central Georgia public health districts.
 Additionally, she has vast experience in grassroots organizing with federal elections.

 Ashila earned her Master of Science from Georgetown University, her Master in Business Administration from Mercer University, and her Bachelor of Arts from Mercer University.
 She is trained in political communications strategy by Arena Academy and is also trained as a registered nurse.